rosflight/rosflight_firmware/docs/user-guide/hardware-setup.md

 * ODROID-C2 – Cortex A53 2GHz 4-core – [$42 on Ameridroid](http://ameridroid.com/products/odroid-c2)
 * Rasberry Pi 3 – Cortex A53 1.2GHz 4-core – [$36 on Amazon](https://www.amazon.com/dp/B01CD5VC92/ref=cm_sw_su_dp)
 * NVIDIA Tegra TX1 - Cortex-A57 4-core CPU, 256-core Maxwell GPU - [$435 from NVIDA](http://www.nvidia.com/object/embedded-systems-dev-kits-modules.html) (Educational Discounts Available)
+* NVIDIA Tegra TX2 - 6-core ARMv8 64-bit CPU (4-core Cortex-A57, 2-core NVIDIA Denver 2), 8GB RAM, 256-core Pascal GPU - [$600 from NVIDA](https://developer.nvidia.com/embedded/buy/jetson-tx2-devkit) (Educational Discounts Available)

+It is possible to pair the TX1 and TX2 with a CTI Orbitty carrier board for more compact builds.

 ## Wi-Fi

 You will need Wi-Fi to communicate with your MAV when it is in the air.
-ROS communicates over TCP, so it is really easy to use ROS to view what is going on in your MAV while it is flying, send commands and read sensor data.
+Because ROS communicates over TCP, it is very easy to use ROS to view what is going on in your MAV while it is flying by sending commands and reading sensor data.
 For most applications, a standard Wi-Fi router and dongle will suffice.
 For long-range applications, you may want to look into [Ubiquiti](https://www.ubnt.com/) point-to-point Wi-Fi.
 (We have seen ranges over a mile with these networks)

-## RC Transmitter and Reciever
+## RC Transmitter and Receiver

 For RC Control, you will need a transmitter with between 6 and 8 channels.
 Any additional channels will be wasted.
 We require RC control for safe operation, and only support arming and disarming via RC control.

 As of version 1.0, ROSflight only supports PPM (pulse position modulation) receivers.
-A recommended RC setup is described below, but is meant as an example.
+A common RC setup is listed here, but is meant as an example.
 Any configurations with PPM and 6-8 channels will be sufficient.

 * Transmitter – [FrSky Taranis QX7 ($105 on getfpv.com)](https://www.getfpv.com/frsky-taranis-q-x7-2-4ghz-16ch-transmitter-white.html)
 * Receiver – [FrSky D4R-II (24.99 on getfpv.com)](https://www.getfpv.com/frsky-d4r-ii-4ch-2-4ghz-accst-receiver-w-telemetry.html)